 .
 Winter was tough on anyone who needed to cross the Western Gateway Bridge on foot.
 An often-frigid winter, with what seemed like nearly-constant high winds, and significant snowfall (causing blocked sidewalks and poor visibility), often made trudging across the Bridge an ordeal.
 But, the coming of moderate Spring weather means many more people will be crossing the Bridge by non-motorized means: walking, bicycling, being pushed in a stroller by a parent, skateboarding, or using a wheelchair to get across.

 Publicity for the now-linked bike-pedestrian pathway on WGB’s east sidewalk between Schenectady and Scotia is expected to lure significantly more bicyclists.
 They will ride in both directions on that one, 10’2″-wide sidewalk, sharing it with pedestrians, and tempted by the smooth, slightly wider sidewalk to pedal faster.
-Some may choose to use the 5′-wide west sidewalk, even if signs are erected prohibiting bikes on that side.
+Some may choose to use the 5′-wide west sidewalk, rather than the wider “bike path”, and there are no signs prohibiting bikes on the west sidewalk.even if signs are erected prohibiting bikes on that side.
+Where can pedestrians or baby strollers go when confronting cyclists on the west sidewalk?

 Those crossing the Bridge, by whatever means, will be of varying ages and levels of maturity, vigor, and social responsibility.
 The opportunity for mishap or misadventure to cause a sidewalk user to fall into Bridge traffic will be much higher than it had been the past 40 years, when pedestrian fencing and railing, plus a narrow shoulder, separated the roadway from the sidewalks.
 It is time to seriously lobby our leaders and NYS DOT to put up guardrails, adequate fencing or other barriers to protect those who use the WGB sidewalks.
 It would be a crime, if Jumpin’ Jack’s huge fireworks display arrives on June 28, and the sidewalks have not been made as safe as possible.